Interview with Valérie Morisson

 For me its a longing for a past that never was and also a past that I never knew.
 You could say that Cornells work is nostalgic for places he never travelled to, his fascination with France is a romantic one of his imagination.
 Ours wasn’t a happy family and my mum would look back on her childhood and especially the war years when she was really happy and share her experiences.
 We watched a lot of old films from that time too and I fell in love with the style and glamour portrayed.
 Mum looked back on the war years nostalgically, because she was happy in the forces and had better times than working in a factory.
 She seemed to forget the terrible stuff that happened – I think thats what nostalgia does – you see the past with rose coloured glasses.

-Living in a digital age and one that often overlooks materials and matter, I am fascinated by works like yours or Phillida Barlow’s that enhance the materiality of objects, the textures, colours of each component.
+Living in a digital age and one that often overlooks materials and matter, I am fascinated by works like yours or Phillida Barlow’s that enhance the materiality of objects, the textures, colours of each component and use everyday objects in contemporary art.
 Sculpture has long put materials to the service of idea(l)s.
 Is your technique a means of resisting the move towards dematerialisation?

 Yes.
 It isn’t a conscious thing but I think I am resisting not only dematerialisation but the encroachment of the modern world.
 Because of the digital, people can overlook the skills and materials used in even the simplest job.
 When graphic design migrated to the computer screen, the skills we had previously used -at drawing boards, laying out type and images, cutting, resizing etc were not needed any more.
 Theres something so human about touch – how someone shapes materials, cuts wood, throws a pot, holds a brush, and so on.
 To lose touch with this is to lose touch with our history and our humanity.